In villages with microgrids, everyone’s waiting for ‘real power’

 When Tulsabai Sankhwad, 42, became sarpanch of Arjapur, in Biloli, Maharashtra, her first act in 2015 was to give electricity to the Masanjogi gully, a narrow strip of slums, the nomadic community had been consigned to since the 1960s.
 For the first time, there are streetlights along its narrow lane, and in her house, a tubelight, a bulb, and a mixer.
 The electricity is not constant.
 As evening falls, they still sometimes sit in the dark, but that it comes on at all is a big change.

-One of the small repercussions of enforced representation policies in local body politics has been the widening of access to power, real power.
+One of the small repercussions of enforced representation policies in local body has been the widening of access to power, real power.

 “Whether the electricity comes from the conventional grid or the solar microgrid, to the recipient, electricity is electricity,” says Debajit Palit, associate director of The Energy and Resources Institute (TERI) for rural energy and livelihoods.
 In Jharkhand and Chhattisgarh, Palit tells of villages that differentiate between “asli bijli” (real electricity) and “chhoti bijli” (little electricity).